opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/logging_in_to_a_linux_ecs/remotely_logging_in_to_a_linux_ecs_using_vnc.rst

 .. note::

-   There is a low probability that data is lost when you use Input Commands on the VNC page of a GUI-based Linux ECS.
+   There is a low probability that data is lost when you use Paste & Send on the VNC page of a GUI-based Linux ECS.
 This is because the number of ECS vCPUs fails to meet GUI requirements.
-In such a case, it is a good practice to send a maximum of 5 characters at a time or switch from GUI to CLI (also called text interface), and then use the command input function.
+In such a case, it is a good practice to send a maximum of 5 characters at a time or switch from GUI to CLI (also called text interface), and then use the Paste & Send function.

 Helpful Links
 -------------